Legal Personhood: Lesson 1 Civics and Citizenship, Yr 7

-The learning sequence for this activity addresses the question of where other species and environments (such as animals and rivers) ‘fit’ within Australia’s legal system.
+The learning sequence for this activity addresses the question of where other species and entities (such as non-human animals and rivers) ‘fit’ within Australia’s legal system.
 It begins by examining terms and concepts related to this topic as a result of watching a video exploring the application of legal personhood to non-human animals.
 Students go on to discuss the ideas in the video before attempting to apply them to their own lives.

 Key Inquiry Questions

 - How are legal terms used to describe an individual’s rights to justice in Australia’s system of law?

 - What principles of justice help to protect human individuals?

 - In what ways does the law protect humans over other species, such as chimpanzees?